-Sasha M. Gurvitz is a member of KTBS.
+Sasha M. Gurvitz is a member of KTBS Law LLP.

-Ms. Gurvitz received her J.D. from UCLA School of Law, where she graduated tenth in her class and was admitted to the Order of the Coif.
-Ms. Gurvitz was also awarded the 2013 American Bankruptcy Institute Medal of Excellence and received the Dean’s Merit Scholarship at UCLA Law.
+Ms. Gurvitz received her J.D. from UCLA School of Law, where she graduated tenth in her class and was admitted to the Order of the Coif and awarded the 2013 American Bankruptcy Institute Medal of Excellence.
 Ms. Gurvitz earned her undergraduate degree from the University of California, Berkeley, where she graduated with highest honors.

 Publications